ketanchoyal/mapbox_search/README.md

 [![Pub](https://img.shields.io/pub/v/mapbox_search)](https://pub.dev/packages/mapbox_search/versions/2.0.0)
 # About

 This package provides easy api calls to MapBox Search API.

 Also, it contains an static map image generator 😆.

-# [Maki Icons](https://labs.mapbox.com/maki-icons/) can be used now in marker icon
+[Maki Icons](https://labs.mapbox.com/maki-icons/) can be used now in marker icon

-# Migration to 2.0

-Before 2.0 this library depended on Flutter SDK, preventing its usage on other platforms such as a backend, CLI apps, Dart2Javascript, etc...

-Now all the Flutter related code, such as the `MapBoxSearchWidget` was moved to a separated library: [mapbox_search_flutter](https://pub.dev/packages/mapbox_search_flutter).

-For that reason, you cannot use the `Colors` class anymore on you Flutter project.
+As this package doesn't depend on Flutter SDK you cannot use the `Colors` class anymore on you Flutter project.
 Instead use map_box_search's `Color.rgb` constructor, passing the values as parameters:

 ```dart